-For most people, kayaks are about grabbing a paddle and paddling.
+Paddle option = For most people, kayaks are about grabbing a paddle and paddling.
 Otherwise, you’d probably just choose a skiff with an outboard motor on the back, or another type of powerboat.

-However, many kayak anglers use a quieter trolling-type motor to get more quickly and less effort from one fishing spot to another than they can with a paddle, but any kind of power motor will cause a lot more sound and wake, which scares away fish.
+Motor option = However, many kayak anglers use a quieter trolling-type motor to get more quickly and less effort from one fishing spot to another than they can with a paddle, but any kind of power motor will cause a lot more sound and wake, which scares away fish.

-The “in-between” option is what is called a “pedal drive” which propels the kayak using your feet.
+Pedal option = The “in-between” option is what is called a “pedal drive” which propels the kayak using your feet.

-A fishing kayak with a pedal drive option will be more expensive than one that just offers a paddle, but there are definitely some affordable options for premium pro level fishing kayaks.
-Prices for premium pedal driven fishing kayaks range from the very budget-friendly Vibe Shearwater 125 at well under $2000 and then jumps to $3000 and $5000 for other top-brand manufacturers.
+A fishing kayak with a pedal drive option will be more expensive than one that just offers a paddle, but there are definitely some affordable options amongst premium pro level fishing kayaks.
+Prices for premium pedal driven fishing kayaks range from the very budget-friendly Shearwater 125 at well under $2000 and then jumps to $3000 and $5000 for other top-brand manufacturers.

 Pedal drives typically drop quite easily into your fishing kayak and lock into place, the differences between the various pedal drives on the market are the way in which their propulsion works on the water: either using “fins” which slice through underwater weeds, are strong but lightweight, and can get into very shallow waters – like that used with the Vibe X-Drive on the Shearwater 125, and on ‘fin pedal drives’ on select other kayak brands – or the propellers found on most other brands’ pedal drive fishing kayaks which are by nature heavier and more easily get caught up and stop in underwater flora.

-Many fishing kayaks come with a range of features for your fishing needs, from rod holders to mounts that allow you to customize the kayak with your favorite accessories to tailer to the waters and species you'll be fishing.
+If you’re set on buying a fishing kayak, then most fishing kayaks come with a range of features for your fishing needs, from rod holders to mounts that allow you to customize the kayak with your favorite accessories to tailer to the waters and species you'll be fishing.

 Rod holders: Many kayaks have mounted rod holders or molded-in rod holders, or grooves on the sides for your rods to fit horizontally.
 You can also easily install rod holders to your kayak.